Updated by Bobby

 Guitareo keeps a section called "Chords and Scales" which - as far as I can tell - only includes chord diagrams.
 When you click on the diagram, it takes you to the video lesson that teaches you how to play that particular chord.
 It's essentially another way of sorting through the material.

 Again, scales are conspicuously missing from this page, yet the quick access to videos for each chord is somewhat helpful.

 Live Sessions and Archives

 The last feature I'll cover, Guitareo Live, might be one of the site's stronger sources of appeal.
-Nate and Andrew Clarke (another instructor) will do Q&A and answer questions from users live, where the content is then posted to the "Archive" section.
+Instructors will do Q&A and answer questions from users live, where the content is then posted to the "Archive" section.
 This material is much longer and often more nuanced than a lot of the course material.

 Now, it's important to note that these are very informal, podcast-style resources.
-But, they do give you an opportunity to access Nate and other instructors directly, which is a component that's often missing from other online guitar platforms.
+But, they do give you an opportunity to access instructors directly, which is a component that's often missing from other online guitar platforms.

 Do you have questions about my Guitareo review or other programs I've mentioned here?
 If so, feel free to leave them in the comments section below, and I'll do my best to help out.